Foundation

 Through methods such as developing religion in order to control the hearts of mobs from other worlds, and creating sophisticated trading systems on which worlds started to rely too much on, the Foundation's power among the worlds around it and its esteem around the Galaxy grew by the day.
 Since the very best scientists from the old empire were attracted and placed on the two Foundations, the level of our Foundation or the "First Foundation" easily surpassed its neighbors and soon the empire itself.

-Asimov’s Foundation series has been interesting.
-Depicting future worlds is not something new, but the fassion of the author and his writing , as well as the charecters and events that he depicts, and his tendency to give readers big suprises has been new, and makes his books attractive
+Asimov's Foundation series has been interesting.
+Depicting future worlds is not something new, but the fashion of the author and his writing, as well as the characters and events that he depicts, and his tendency to give readers big surprises has been new, and makes his books attractive.

 Finally, under both pressure by the publisher and readers, he picked up his pen and started to continue the series almost 30 years after the first book of the trilogy was published.